awsdocs/amazon-opensearch-service-developer-guide/doc_source/search-example.md

     return response
 ```

+#### Modify the handler<a name="sample-lamdba-handler"></a>

+The *handler* is the method in your function code that processes events\.
+You need to change the handler name according to the name of the file in your deployment package where the Lambda function is located\.
+For example, if your file is named `es-function.py`, rename the handler to `es-function.lambda_handler`\.
+For more information, see [Lambda function handler in Python](https://docs.aws.amazon.com/lambda/latest/dg/python-handler.html)\.

+#### Configure a trigger<a name="sample-lamdba-trigger"></a>

-The function must have the following trigger\.
+Choose **Add trigger** and create the HTTP endpoint that invokes your function\.
+The trigger must have the following configuration:

 | Trigger | API | Deployment Stage | Security |
 | --- | --- | --- | --- |
 | API Gateway | search\-es\-api | search\-es\-api\-test | Open |

-Because this sample function uses external libraries, you must create a deployment package and upload it to Lambda for the code to work\.
-For more information about creating Lambda functions and deployment packages, see [Creating a Deployment Package \(Python\)](https://docs.aws.amazon.com/lambda/latest/dg/lambda-python-how-to-create-deployment-package.html) in the *AWS Lambda Developer Guide* and [Creating the Lambda Deployment Package](es-aws-integrations.md#es-aws-integrations-s3-lambda-es-deployment-package) in this guide\.

-## Step 4: Modify the Domain Access Policy<a name="search-example-perms"></a>
+## Step 4: Modify the domain access policy<a name="search-example-perms"></a>

 Your Amazon ES domain must allow the Lambda function to make `GET` requests to the `movies` index\.
-The following policy provides `search-es-role` \(created through Lambda\) access to the `movies` index:
+The following policy provides `search-es-lambda-role` \(created through Lambda\) access to the `movies` index:

 ```
 {